 This type of development ensures the most flexible approach.
 There are no restrictions and need to squeeze yourself into the existing frames.
-Experienced developers will advise more suitable and cost-effective solution according to your requirements.
-Devs will manage servers, configure a database and keep an eye on security while you may think about look&feel and marketing.
+Experienced developers will advise more suitable and cost-effective solutions according to your requirements.
+Devs will manage servers, configure a database, and keep an eye on security while you may think about look&feel and marketing.

 You can start with an MVP (minimal viable product) for a quick launch and then painlessly expand your website with new features, integrating third-party services, growing storage, and making enhancements.

-You can have the unique functionality and features.
+- You can have unique functionality and features.

 What are the Unique Features?